mrsimpson/slides-context-is-all-you-need/slides/04-maturity-formula.md

 <!--

-# The Maturity Formula

-$$\sum(\text{Skills}) + \sum(\text{Experience}) = \text{Maturity}$$

-$$\text{Maturity} + \sum(\text{Knowledge}) = \text{Good Guessing}$$

-The summation symbols are crucial here - it's not just having skills, experience, or knowledge, but the accumulation and integration of these elements that creates the capability for intelligent decision-making.
+**Speaker Notes:**
+Main message: Both humans and LLMs follow the same pattern - maturity plus context enables good decision-making

+- Human pattern
+- LLM parallel
+- Context enables

+*Transition: But what exactly makes something mature?*

+...

 Think about how this works with humans first.
-The sum of technical skills combined with the sum of experiences creates maturity.
-Then, when you give that mature person access to the sum of available knowledge, they make good decisions - what we might call "good guessing."
+The sum of technical skills combined with experiences creates maturity.
+When you give that mature person access to available knowledge, they make good decisions - what we might call "good guessing."
 The same pattern applies to LLMs.
-They've accumulated technical capabilities, integrated experience through training, and reached a level of maturity.
-Now, when we provide them with the right sum of available knowledge - the right context - they can make remarkably good decisions.

-This isn't magic.
-It's a predictable mathematical relationship that we can understand and work with.
+They've accumulated technical capabilities, integrated experience through training, and reached maturity.
+Now, when we provide them with the right context, they can make remarkably good decisions.
+This isn't magic - it's a predictable relationship we can understand and work with.

 -->